Martens on the Move at Kirroughtree

 What else are we doing to increase pine marten numbers?

-We place artificial pine marten boxes in areas where red squirrel populations are under threat.
-Pine martens are slow breeders, and artificial boxes improve breeding success in the areas where they are found.
+We install artificial pine marten den boxes in areas where natural denning opportunities are scarce.
+Pine martens are slow breeders, and these den boxes support breeding success in the areas where they are found.

-They are placed 4-5 metres off the ground, and are kept cosy with roofs to keep the wind and rain out and wood shavings inside.
-Plantation or productive forests do not have many tree cavities suitable for pine marten dens.
-Providing these boxes offers a safe, comfortable alternative.
+The boxes are attached 4-5 metres off the ground onto tree trunks, with roofs to keep the wind and rain out and wood shavings inside.
+Conifer plantations or productive forests do not have many tree cavities suitable for pine marten dens and so these den boxes provide a safe, comfortable alternative.

-In 2022 we trialled the use of thermal imaging technology to monitor pine marten boxes.
-These allow us to check over 100 nesting boxes across Galloway Forest Park and record baby pine marten (known as ‘kits’) numbers.
+In 2022, we trialled the use of thermal imaging technology to monitor pine marten boxes.
+These allow us to check more than 100 den boxes across Galloway Forest Park and record baby pine marten (known as ‘kits’) numbers.

 Can I view other species on the Wild Watch Trail?

 Alongside pine martens, the Wild Watch Trail at Kirroughtree is a great place to spot red squirrels throughout the year.
-You might hear them before you see them - their claws tend to make a scratching sound as they run along the branches.
-Red squirrels are smaller than grey squirrels and can be identified by the hairy tufts on their ears.
+You might hear them before you see them as their claws tend to make a scratching sound as they run along the branches.
+Red squirrels are smaller than grey squirrels and can be identified by the hairy tufts on their ears in winter.